 Golden retrievers are also fun-loving canines who find lots of satisfaction when being stroked gently along their lustrous coats.

-Praising and petting them when they learn new tricks will trigger them into becoming better to continue receiving the same pleasure.
+Praising and petting them when they learn new tricks will trigger them to become better to continue receiving the same pleasure.

-Why Golden Retrievers Can Be Difficult to Train
+Why Golden Retrievers Can Sometimes Be Difficult to Train

 Golden Retrievers can be easy to train, but that does not mean that you will not encounter a few struggles during the sessions.